Muatsuu/Go-Api/README.md

 # go-api
-A simple API in go
+A simple API in Go Lang